callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/04-democracy.markdown

 VIM is charityware and people that donate to the VIM foundation (which in turn donates to a foundation to help starving children in Uganda) are the charitocrats.
-They can engage in direct democracy (which is also one of the principles of technomarxism).*
+They can engage in direct democracy (which is also one of the principles of marxocracy).*

 Though, for the most part: Bram Moolenaar was a BDFL, so before he sadly passed away, it was more like a charito-dictatorship (the collective